chihduo/chihduo.github.io/_pages/about.md

 News
 -----
 7.12.2024.
-A big congratulations to Ming-I Huang for winning the Best English Paper Award at the 20th Taiwan Conference on Software Engineering with our paper "Concolic Testing on Individual Fairness of Neural Network Models"!
+A big congratulations to Ming-I Huang for winning the Best English Paper Award at the 20th Taiwan Conference on Software Engineering!

 Services
 -----